I’m not the biggest proponent of solo ads.

-1. You can potentially get a huge email list very quickly.
+1) You can potentially get and grow a huge email list very quickly.

-Some people swear by list building and say that’s where all the money is in (why it’s not really true).
+Some people swear by this and say that list building is where all the money is in.
 I personally am not one of these people, but there is truth to this.
 It’s not uncommon to build email lists of 100’s and even 1,000’s of subscribers in days.